petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/user-data/understanding-personal-data.md

 ---
 # Understanding Personal Data

-Your customers interact with your site in various ways.
+Customers interact with your site in various ways.
 Some of these interactions, such as message board replies or form submissions, leave behind personal data on your system.
+If you must comply with regulations such as the EU's GDPR, Liferay gives you tools for managing that data so you can be in compliance.
 See [managing user data](https://learn.liferay.com/w/dxp/users-and-permissions/managing-user-data) to learn about all the different types of personal data that might get generated on your site.

-## Working with Personal Data
+In this step and the next, you'll use Liferay's user data tools to deactivate or delete a user and anonymize or delete the user's data.

 1. Log into Liferay as the administrator (i.e. [Kyle Klein](../users-accounts-organizations/managing-users.md#creating-users)).

-1. Change the user authentication setting.
+1. Change the user authentication setting so you can log in as the user you'll create below.
 Note, this is only for our learning and testing purposes.

    * Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Instance Settings_.
    * Under Platform, click _User Authentication_.
    * Uncheck the box next to require strangers to verify their email address.
    * Click _Save_.

-1. Set permissions for the regular user role.
+1. Set permissions for the regular user role so that users by default can access the Message Boards.

    * Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Roles_.
    * Scroll down and click _User_.